 Being excited to play with it, I immediately unwrapped the package.
-HGLRC offers their Sector 132 drone in a nice white box with silver inscriptions.
-In addition to the aircraft there are the following accessories included: 4 pairs of propellers (3 x 3″ and 1 x 2.5″), flight controller servo cable, extra screws, 5.8G hammer antenna, GoPro camera mount, battery mount and two battery straps.
+HGLRC offers its Sector 132 drone in a nice white box with silver inscriptions.
+In addition to the aircraft, there are the following accessories included: 4 pairs of propellers (3 x 3″ and 1 x 2.5″), flight controller servo cable, extra screws, 5.8G hammer antenna, GoPro camera mount, battery mount, and two battery straps.

 General build quality is excellent, all the wires are well organized.
-The uni-body bottom carbon-fiber plate has thickness of 3mm and diagonal motor distance of 132mm.
-The frame adopts screeched-X design with 77mm side motor-motor distance and 105mm front/rear motor-motor distance.
-Standoff height is about 28mm.
+The uni-body bottom carbon-fiber plate has a thickness of 3mm and a diagonal motor distance of 132mm.
+The frame adopts a screeched-X design with 77mm side motor-motor distance and 105mm front/rear motor-motor distance.
+The standoff height is about 28mm.

-Mine arrived with black propeller guards but sky-blue color option is also available.
-As each prop guard weights about 4 grams, you can save 15 grams extra weight by removing them.
+Mine arrived with black propeller guards but the sky-blue color option is also available.
+As each prop guard weighs about 4 grams, you can save 15 grams extra weight by removing them.
 In CineWhoop mode with a 3s/850mAh battery, the HGLRC Sector132 4K weights 239 grams.

-Unfortunately, powering it on I found out that doesn’t have a buzzer nor navigation lights for line of sight flights.
-Instead, it has bunch of status lights (FC, RX, VTX and Caddx Tarsier), all are flashing in different ways and colors without knowing what does it meaning.
+Unfortunately, powering it on I found out that doesn’t have a buzzer nor navigation lights for a line of sight flights.
+Instead, it has a bunch of status lights (FC, RX, VTX, and Caddx Tarsier), all are flashing in different ways and colors without knowing what does it meaning.